menu iconknow your dna logosearch icon

 Summary

-At-home DNA tests can give away your identity if the companies aren't careful enough with your information.
-DNA companies can also tamper with your DNA samples and result.
+At-home DNA tests can give away your identity if the companies aren’t careful enough with your information.
+DNA companies can also tamper with your DNA samples and results.

 Some Companies Retain Your Information

-DNA testing companies partnered with CLIA-certified labs need to retain some of your personal information.
+DNA testing companies partnered with CLIA-certified labs must retain some of your personal information.
 They do this even if you request to delete them.

 CLIA stands for Clinical Laboratory Improvement Amendments (CLIA) Program.
 It's a federal program that ensures accurate and reliable lab testing.